-Connexus Housing One Limited is a Cooperative and Community Benefit Society.
-In setting the Group and Company aims and objectives, the Board has given careful consideration to the Charity Commission's general guidance on public benefit.
+Connexus Housing Two Limited is a Cooperative and Community benefit society.
+In setting the Company's aims and objectives, the Board has given careful consideration to the Charity Commission's general guidance on public benefit.
 The Board confirms that the Company complies with the public benefit criteria by:

-- The provision of social housing, accommodation, and related services for people in need - Ensuring that rents are charged within the parameters of the Group's rent plan, in accordance with the RSH's rent standard and guidance. - · Ensuring that housing is let on the basis of need - Valuing diversity through the Group's Equality, Diversity and Inclusion policy.
+- The provision of housing, accommodation and related services for people in need. - Ensuring that rents are charged within the parameters of the Group's rent plan, in accordance with the RSH's rent standard and guidance. - Ensuring that housing is let on the basis of need. - Valuing diversity through the Group's Equality Diversity and Inclusion policy.

-Details of the Company and Group's performance in achieving this in the year to 31 March 2021 are included in the Group Strategic Report.
+Details of the Group's performance in achieving this in the year to 31 March 2021 are included in the Strategic Report.